 - Run the script and enter your UPN with sufficient permissions.

-- Enter the name of an Azure AD group (If you want to list all groups press enter without content).
+- Enter the name of a Microsoft Entra ID group (if you want to list all groups press enter without content).

 - That is it.
 Now you get all assignments and excludes of the group listed.